microsoft/ebpf-for-windows/docs/Diagnostics.md

 ## WFP State

-Use the command `netsh wfp show state` to produce a `wfpstate.xml`.
-This file shows the WFP state on the system, including all WFP `sublayer`, `callout`, and `filter` objects.
-This can be used to determine if eBPF objects are correctly configured or if there are other callout objects present that may interfere with eBPF behavior.
+netebpfext.sys uses the Windows Filtering Platform (WFP) to implement certain eBPF program types.
+Depending on the program and attach type, different WFP objects are expected to be created.

 The following program types rely on WFP:
 - BPF_PROG_TYPE_XDP
 - BPF_PROG_TYPE_BIND
 - BPF_PROG_TYPE_CGROUP_SOCK_ADDR
 - BPF_PROG_TYPE_SOCK_OPS

+Use the command `netsh wfp show state` to produce a `wfpstate.xml`.
+This file shows the WFP state on the system, including all WFP `sublayer`, `callout`, and `filter` objects.
+This can be used to determine if eBPF objects are correctly configured or if there are other callout objects present that may interfere with eBPF behavior.

 --------------------
 ## bpftool